monsiaz/ondevice_ai/CONTRIBUTING.md

 # Contributing to OnDeviceAI

 Thank you for your interest in OnDeviceAI!
-This project represents a demonstration of privacy-first AI technology on iOS.
+This project represents a revolutionary demonstration of hybrid AI technology on iOS, combining Apple Intelligence with advanced MLX models.

 ## 🚨 Important Note